wp-plugins/tabby-responsive-tabs/readme.txt

 = Is the Tabby Responsive Tabs Customiser a Premium or Pro Version of Tabby Responsive Tabs? =

-No, it is an add-on.
-Tabby Responsive Tabs works great and on its own and is ideal for anyone comfortable with editing a child theme.
-The Tabby Responsive Tabs Customiser plugin is for anyone who wants an easy way to customise how their tabs display without touching any code.
+No, Tabby Responsive Tabs works great on its own and is ideal for anyone comfortable with editing a child theme.
+The Tabby Responsive Tabs Customiser plugin is an add-on which is designed to be useful for anyone who wants an easy way to customise how their tabs display without touching any code.

 = Why is the Tabby Responsive Tabs Customiser an add-on plugin rather than part of Tabby Responsive Tabs? =

 The free Tabby Responsive Tabs plugin was designed as a lightweight plugin for a WordPress developer to add responsive tabs to their WordPress site.
-The functionality provided by the customiser plugin was never intended to be included as part of Tabby Responsive Tabs and is designed to be useful for non-developers.
+The functionality provided by the optional add-on customiser plugin was never intended to be included as part of Tabby Responsive Tabs and is designed to be particularly useful for non-coders.

 = How much does the Tabby Responsive Tabs Customiser plugin cost? =

-The [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") costs just £15 (GBP).
-If you buy during June 2014, a launch discount of 20% is available with the discount code: TWINKLE20.
+The [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") costs just 15GBP.
+If you purchase before the end of June 2014, a launch discount of 20% is available with the discount code: TWINKLE20.

 == Other Notes ==